RANGE SAFETY RULES

 - There is to be no eating or drinking on the firing lines.
 The consumption of food and nonalcoholic beverages are permitted in designated areas only.

 - All “Hot” ranges will be identified by a red range flag or red light prominently at the range entrance.

 - The shooter is responsible for their firearms, ammunition, and personal property at all times.
 The Range assumes no responsibility for lost or stolen property.

 For the safety of all persons at the Range, and to ensure the integrity of the Range fixtures and equipment, only certain calibers, ammunition, and weapons are permitted.
-Shooters who violate these restrictions will be removed the Range, charged the cost of any repairs or replacement needed, and may be banned from the Range.
+Shooters who violate these restrictions, as well as any other of our Panama City Beach’s shooting range rules and regulations, will be removed from the Range, charged the cost of any repairs or replacement needed, and may be banned from the Range.

 - Modern Sporting rifles (AR, AKM, and similar Semi-Automatic systems) in calibers up to .308 caliber.

 - Bolt or Break Action Rifles in calibers up to .308 caliber.